ocvb/FSDP_FS_Project/README.md

 ### `npm start`

-Ignore the rest if you dont all of that.
+Ignore the rest if you done all of that.

 #### `cd front-end && npm i && cd .. && npm i`